talentronic/active_translation/README.md

 ActiveTranslation is a Rails plugin that lets you easily translate ActiveRecord models.
 With a single line added to that model, you can declare which columns, which locales, and what constraints to allow or prevent translation.

-ActiveTranslation was built at and is sponsored by [Talentronic](https://talentronic.com)

 ## How does this differ from internationalization (`I18n`)?